federicoromeo/Gamified-Marketing-Application/README.md

 # Gamified Marketing Application

-An application deals with gamified consumer data collection.
+An application that deals with gamified consumer data collection.

 ### User